 Cost of carpet calculator

-Once you have the rooms measured out you can then enter in the carpet price per square feet.
+Once you have the rooms measured out, you can then enter the carpet price per square foot.
 This will give you the total area that you need to cover and how much you can expect the carpet to cost.
 Th

 Carpet padding cost

 There is an additional price you can enter in for cost per square foot of carpet padding.
 This price will vary depending on the type of carpet you are buying and your needs.
-Some carpet flooring will have a padding already on it and you will have no need for extra padding.
-In that case you can leave this at $0.00.
+Some carpet flooring will have padding already on it, and you will have no need for extra padding.
+In that case, you can leave this at $0.00.

-If you are getting an installer to install the carpet for you you can enter in the installation fee.
+If you are getting an installer to install the carpet for you, you can enter in the installation fee.
 Installers will charge a variety of prices depending on the area and what needs to happen.
-When the installer comes to estimate the cost of the carpet installation make sure you let them know what items you will move and what items will need to be moved by the professionals who do the installing.
-Anything beyond installation usually has a cost associated with it so it’s a good to be clear about that up front.
+When the installer comes to estimate the carpet installation cost, make sure you let them know what items you will move and what items will need to be moved by the professionals who do the installing.
+Anything beyond installation usually has a cost associated with it, so it’s good to be clear about that upfront.

 How is carpet sold?

-If you don’t need a large roll of carpet you could always buy a carpet remnant.
-This is a smaller amount of carpet that ended up being a left over from an earlier job.
-Because it is a smaller piece and often a one off you can get them at a discount.
+If you don’t need a large roll of carpet, you could always buy a carpet remnant.
+This is a smaller amount of carpet that ended up being left over from an earlier job.
+Because it is a smaller piece and often a one-off, you can get them at a discount.

 How to pick carpet: A quick carpet buying guide

-Choosing carpet is often a tricky thing to do.
+Choosing a carpet is often a tricky thing to do.
 It’s best to consult with a product specialist and pick their brains about what you want and what they offer.
-Their know how and expertise will help guide you to the right carpet for your needs and the right one for your budget (you would be amazed what is out there for people buying carpet on a tight budget).
-They help more homeowners in a day than you will like buy carpet in a lifetime so make sure you are open and honest with them.
-That way you can benefit from their resources.
+Their know-how and expertise will help guide you to the right carpet for your needs and the right one for your budget (you would be amazed what is out there for people buying carpet on a tight budget).
+They help more homeowners in a day than you will like to buy carpet in a lifetime, so make sure you are open and honest with them.
+That way, you can benefit from their resources.

 Type of carpet

-Another things to consider when buying carpet is the style, will you want a berber, shag, kangaback carpet, carpet tile or something else.
+Another thing to consider when buying a carpet is the style.
+Will you want a Berber, shag, kanga back carpet, carpet tile, or something else.
 It depends on the look of the area and personal preference.

-Another thing to consider is the traffic area you will have and if that type of flooring is best for that space.
-If you want a long shag carpet in your baby’s bedroom will that be easy to clean (it’s not FYI) or would it be better to have something that is easier to clean up.
+Another thing to consider is the traffic area you will have and if that flooring type is best for that space.
+If you want a long shag carpet in your baby’s bedroom will that be easy to clean (it’s not FYI), or would it be better to have something easier to clean up?

-If you are putting carpet in an office that will have high traffic and lots of wear and tear then you need to factor that in because putting in a high end carpet could mean replacing it a lot sooner.
+If you are putting carpet in an office with high traffic and lots of wear and tear, you need to factor that in because putting in a high-end carpet could mean replacing it a lot sooner.

 Bring home samples

 When we bought our carpet, we took several samples home to see it in the light.
-We were told that because of the store lighting and the nature of the carpet we were looking at it would take on the color of the walls.
-It’s an incredible cool feature but it totally changed the look of the carpet.
+We were told that because of the store lighting and the nature of the carpet we were looking at, it would take on the color of the walls.
+It’s an incredibly cool feature, but it totally changed the look of the carpet.

-Another thing to do when you have the samples at home is to view them at different times of the day so you can get a feel for how the different lights affect them
+Another thing to do when you have the samples at home is to view them at different times of the day to get a feel for how the different lights affect them.

 How to Measure a Room For Carpet